Limited Time Offer

 Setting expectations from the beginning helps each staff member understand requirements.
 For example, provide guidelines on working hours and breaks, project collaboration, after-work emails, and even clarify which meetings need in-house attendance.
 You may have to do this for each department to create a more nuanced experience for team members.

 Once considered a perk exclusive to top employees, remote and hybrid work models are now a necessity.
-Unfortunately, not every employee has equipment for the change, and for some, it can be challenging to starve off distractions when not working in a traditional office.
+Unfortunately, not every employee has the equipment for the change, and for some, it can be challenging to ignore distractions when not working in a traditional office.

 Overall, you are trying to ensure that remote teams have the resources they need to be as productive as in-house employees.